Candido Da Rocha: History

-Da Rocha, a native of Ilesha, was born to the family of Joao Esan Da Rocha, a former Brazilian slave; his father was 10 years old when he was captured as a slave in about 1840 and Candido was born in the Bahia region of Brazil.
+Da Rocha, an ethnic Ijesha, was born to the family of Joao Esan Da Rocha, a former Brazilian slave; his father was 10 years old when he was captured as a slave in about 1840 and Candido was born in the Bahia region of Brazil.

 Candido attended CMS Grammar School, Lagos where he was peers with Isaac Oluwole and Herbert Macaulay.

 Candido is the brother of Moses Da Rocha, one of the earliest Western-trained Nigerian doctors.
 He lived in Water House on Kakawa Street, Lagos, a house built by his father.
 The home was commemorated in literature by a novel, The Water House, written by Antonio Olinto.
 The house had a borehole and the first water fountain in Lagos Island; water was sold from his house to consumers.
 Some of his business interests included a restaurant called The Restaurant Da Rocha and Sierra Leone Deep Sea Fishing Industries Ltd. He collaborated with Lagos businessmen J. H. Doherty and Sedu Williams on a money lending business established under the name of the Lagos Native Bank.
 He was a founding member of the Lagos auxiliary to the Anti Slavery and Aborigines Right Society which was headed by James Johnson and had Samuel Pearse, Hon.
 Justice Dahunsi Olugbemi Coker and Sapara Williams as members.

 Da Rocha died in 1959 and is buried at Ikoyi Cemetery.
 Among his children were Alexander Da Rocha, Adenike Afodu, Angelica Folashade Thomas and Louissa Turton.
+His grandchildren included the educationist Abimbola Omololu-Mulele.